ScintillatorSynth/Scintillator/src/doc/References-and-Acknowledgements.md

 # Acknowledgements

-A big thank you to my wife Hilary Nihlen, whos support and companionship has made Scintillator possible.
+A big thank you to my wife Hilary Nihlen, who's unfailing support and companionship has made Scintillator possible.

-I'd also like to thank Nathan Ho for his friendship and many conversations about Scintillator and SuperCollider development.
+I'd also like to thank Nathan Ho for his friendship, and many conversations about Scintillator and SuperCollider development.

 # Vulkan Programming